ogghst/grownode/docs/boards_easypot1.md

 - Temperature detection
 - Access to online tracking system to track your growing progress

-The board is equipped with LED showing the need to water your plant, excess light and temperature out of target
+The board is equipped with LED showing the need to water your plant, excess light and temperature out of target.
+They will start to blink fast when the parameters are exceeding a treshold, and low when getting lower than this.

 ##Bill of Material